 Each seat has a duvet and pillow, along with unbranded noise reducing headsets and a basic amenity kit featuring toothpaste, an eyeshade, and earplugs.
 At the same time, lavatories on some flights are stocked with Cowshed products.

 United expects to roll out some elements of its new Polaris service to P.S. flights in mid 2017.

 The best business class seats on the 757-200

 The best seats are located in the bulkheads of each cabin, with significantly more footwell space than other rows.

 What are the worst business class seats on the 757-200

 Row 4 on both 757 configurations is located near the restroom, which may bother some.

 United’s P.S. service begins with an offer of warm mixed nuts and a beverage.

 For mains, expect selections like flat iron steak with chimichurri sauce, seasoned mixed beans, and grilled broccolini.
 United’s protein portions are usually larger and heartier than you’ll find on other airlines, though the presentation isn’t particularly special.
-Other selections include spice rubbed chicken, duck ravioli, and tamale chicken, but beware that on some menus you’ll find no purely vegetarian options, so you should order a special meal in advance if that’s a restriction for you.
+Other selections include spice-rubbed chicken, duck ravioli, and tamale chicken, but beware that you’ll find no purely vegetarian options on some menus, so you should order a special meal in advance if that’s a restriction for you.

 There is no wine list on United’s P.S. flights – and you’re given a choice of one white and one red, with both generally serviceable but unremarkable.